 - Béchard I, Arsenault F, Cloutier R, Kerr J (2014) The Devonian placoderm fish Bothriolepis canadensis revisited with three-dimensional digital imagery.
 Palaeontologia Electronica 17(1.2A): 19p.
 (DOI:10.26879/417)

-- Downs JP, Criswell KE, Daeschler EB (2011) Mass mortality of juvenile Antiarchs (Bothriolepis sp.) from the Catskill Formation (Upper Devonian, Famennian Stage), Tioga County, Pennsylvania. [abstract] Proc.
-Acad.
-Nat.
-Sci.
-Philadelphia 161(1):191-203.
+- Downs JP, Criswell KE, Daeschler EB (2011) Mass Mortality of Juvenile Antiarchs (Bothriolepis sp.) from the Catskill Formation (Upper Devonian, Famennian Stage), Tioga County, Pennsylvania. [abstract] Proceedings of the Academy of Natural Sciences of Philadelphia 161(1):191-203.
 (DOI: 10.1635/053.161.0111).
 (The full-text was referred to ResearchGate.)